AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 - For playback and saving of video
 - Only one dict at a time, all at once in TestFiles folder
 - Saves video in local directory
-- Videos are TBA in final project video
+- Videos are TBA in final project video, currently on google drive

 ### recordingCamera.py
 - For recording videos with Intel Realsense D435 Camera.